hhvm/user-documentation/guides/hack/05-xhp/01-intro.md

 The first example uses string interpolation to output the HTML, while the second has no quotation marks, meaning that we have first-class objects that are part of the Hack grammar.

+**IMPORTANT NOTE**: In many cases, XHP does not work in namespaced code.
+We are aware of this, but take note that you may not be able to use XHP if your code is in a namespace.

 ## XHP Library

 For most things you do with XHP, you must have the [XHP library `xhp-lib`](https://github.com/facebook/xhp-lib) included or somehow autoloaded into your codebase.